web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 readers have to mentally "unwind" the iteration to determine what is actually being verified.
 The practice is more susceptible to bugs.
 These bugs may not be obvious--they may not cause failures, and they may exercise fewer cases than intended.
-Finally, tests authored using this approach often have execution time requirements that outpace their relative value.
+Finally, tests authored using this approach often take a relatively long time to complete, and that puts a burden on people who collect test results in large numbers.

 Such exhaustive approaches may not catch more bugs than a handful of carefully-chosen test cases.
 Although the risks of dynamic test generation may